bash720/node-server-with-mlab/README.md

-# A simple app for a CRUD application using express and mlab
+# A simple app for a CRUD operations using express and mlab

 For Setup Use